puppeteer/puppeteer/new-docs/puppeteer.dialog.type.md

 Protocol.Page.DialogType

-the type of the dialog.
+The type of the dialog.